siderolabs/talos/website/content/docs/v0.15/Reference/cli.md

 ### Options

 ```
       --additional-sans strings                  additional Subject-Alt-Names for the APIServer certificate
-      --config-patch string                 patch generated machineconfigs (applied to all node types)
+      --config-patch stringArray                 patch generated machineconfigs (applied to all node types), use @file to read a patch from file
-      --config-patch-control-plane string   patch generated machineconfigs (applied to 'init' and 'controlplane' types)
+      --config-patch-control-plane stringArray   patch generated machineconfigs (applied to 'init' and 'controlplane' types)
-      --config-patch-worker string          patch generated machineconfigs (applied to 'worker' type)
+      --config-patch-worker stringArray          patch generated machineconfigs (applied to 'worker' type)
       --dns-domain string                        the dns domain to use for cluster (default "cluster.local")
   -h, --help                                     help for config
       --install-disk string                      the disk to install to (default "/dev/sda")
       --install-image string                     the image used to perform an installation (default "ghcr.io/talos-systems/installer:latest")
       --kubernetes-version string                desired kubernetes version to run
   -o, --output-dir string                        destination to output generated files
   -p, --persist                                  the desired persist value for configs (default true)
       --registry-mirror strings                  list of registry mirrors to use in format: <registry host>=<mirror URL>
       --talos-version string                     the desired Talos version to generate config for (backwards compatibility, e.g. v0.8)
       --version string                           the desired machine config version to generate (default "v1alpha1")
       --with-cluster-discovery                   enable cluster discovery feature (default true)
       --with-docs                                renders all machine configs adding the documentation for each field (default true)
       --with-examples                            renders all machine configs with the commented examples (default true)
       --with-kubespan                            enable KubeSpan feature
 ```

 ### Options inherited from parent commands